Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Problem setting

 By linearity of $r$ and $b$ in $\phi$ and the estimate~\eqref{est:forms-parab} Lipschitz continuity in $\phi$ follows.
-Local Lipschitz continuity in $v$ is obvious for the linear term in $r$, and also holds for the nonlinear term of $r$ because $p\geq 2$.
+Continuity in~$v$ is obvious for the linear term in $r$, and also holds for the nonlinear term of $r$ for $p\in (1,\infty)$.
 Since $b$ does not explicitly depend on $v$ the corresponding properties are trivial.
-To verify~\ref{itm:forms} we only have to show dissipative nature of $r$.
+To verify~\ref{itm:forms} we only have to show dissipativity of $r$.
 Indeed, with $\delta \geq 0$ we have that

 Note that the nonlinearity of $\bilR$ in $v$ stems from the $p$-Laplace structure, and the non-trivial $\eta(z)$ arises from the porous medium part of the equation.

 For well-posedness to~\eqref{eq:parab-doubly-eq} for $pq>1$ subject to homogeneous Dirichlet boundary conditions, i.e., $\Gamma = \partial \Omega$, see~\cite{Raviart1970}.
 For well-posedness in case $\Gamma = \emptyset$ see~\cite{SchoebelKroehn2020} for certain $p,q$. \end{example}